aplteam/MarkAPL/Docs/LeanPubExtensions.md

 All Leanpub extensions are converted into HTML independently from processing the main document.
 The resulting HTML then replaces the markdown defining them as a one-line HTML block.
 If necessary additional empty lines are inserted in order to keep the rows in line with the original ones.

 Because HTML blocks are left alone when the actual markdown is processed that works pretty well.
-There is one downside however: since empty lines define the end of an HTML block any empty lines within a LeanPub extension are converted into `&nbsp;` which in HTML speak is a space.
+There is one downside however: since empty lines define the end of an HTML block any empty lines within a LeanPub extension are converted into `&nbsp;` which in HTML speak is a non-breakable space.

-As a side effect of this techniqe multi-line code blocks loose their newline characters because the HTML is converted into a single line.
+As a side effect of this technique multi-line code blocks loose their newline characters because the HTML is converted into a single line.
 For that reason `<br>` tags are inserted to preserve those newlines.

-This document refers to version 5.5.0 of **_MarkAPL_**.<<br>> Kai Jaeger ⋄ APL Team Ltd ⋄ 2018-10-14
+This document refers to version 8.0.0 of **_MarkAPL_**.

+Kai Jaeger ⋄ APL Team Ltd ⋄ 2018-10-14

+Last Update: 2019-10-21

 [^leanPub]: <http://LeanPub.com>